authelia/authelia/docs/configuration/authentication/ldap.md

     # (&(|({username_attribute}={input})({mail_attribute}={input}))(objectClass=person))
     users_filter: (&({username_attribute}={input})(objectClass=person))

-    # An additional dn to define the scope of groups
+    # An additional dn to define the scope of groups.
     additional_groups_dn: ou=groups

     # The groups filter used in search queries to find the groups of the user.